 There is a lot you can do to get control of your gut bacteria to bring it back to balance.
 Here are a few tips you can start right now.

-1) Cut out these foods:
+1) Cut out, or significantly cut back on these foods:

 Have you seen a forest fire?
 They’re fierce, dangerous and can grow out of control quickly.
 One of the greatest obstacles to stopping a forest fire is wind.
 The greater the wind, the greater the flames.